HCRG

 • What if my child is absent from school on the day of immunisation or declines to have it on the day?

-Your child can still receive their immunisation in a clinic venue, please contact the team directly for further information.
+Your child can still receive their immunisation when the team next attend their school, or you can book an appointment in a clinic venue.
+Please contact the team directly for further information.

 • What if I change my mind about my child having their vaccination after I have submitted consent?